stvius/AI-ML-Projects/README.md

-# AI-ML-Projects
----
-### A container for my Artificial Intelligence Projects using IBM Watson Studio Services written in Jupyter Notebook.

-1. Speech to Text & Language Translator
+# Speech to Text & Language Translator on IBM Watson